 If you have, make sure you get all your records in order:

-1. Better Caring will send a statement of your earnings after June 30
+1. Mable will send a statement of your earnings after June 30

 2. Organise all records of other income.

 3. Make a list of your tax-deductible expenses and ensure you keep receipts.

 If not, you might not need to do a tax return.
 Check with the ATO tax tool.

 Once you’ve organised your earnings, you’re ready to lodge your tax return!